 There has been significant activity across Europe in recent months in relation to healthcare professionals and their ‘right to be forgotten’ in a professional context.
 Lyn McCarthy and Ruth Prendeville discuss.
 Read more

 First Criminal Prosecutions of ‘Gun-Jumping’ in Ireland by the CCPC

 A potentially significant change in Irish competition law enforcement policy has come about as a result of the prosecution of two car dealers for effecting a business merger without first obtaining CCPC approval.
-Ken Casey and Pauline Foster take a look at ‘gun-jumping’ in Ireland.
+Ken Casey takes a look at ‘gun-jumping’ in Ireland.
 Read more